benbrownlie/MathForGames2020-Assessment/MathForGames/Documentation.md

 >
 > - Draw()- Draws the player's sprite and calls the base actor draw

+### Companion Class
+Used to handle the attributes for the player's companion, inherits from Actor

+>#### Variables
+> - private Sprite _sprite- Used to store the Companion's sprite

+> ### Functions
+> The companion uses the same constructor as player taking in 4 and 5 arguments

 ### Enemy Class
 Used to handle the attributes of an enemy, inherits from Actor

+>#### Variables
+> - private Actor _target- Used to store the enemy's target
+> - private Sprite _enemySprite- Used to store the enemy's sprite
+> - private float _health- Will be used to store the enemy's health

 > ### Functions and Properties
 >